COVID In Colorado: FEMA Asking For Volunteers To Help Operate Mass Vaccination Site, No Medical Background Needed

 LOVELAND, Colo.
 (CBS4) – FEMA is asking for Colorado residents to volunteer their time in order to help end the pandemic more quickly.
 Volunteers are asked to offer up a minimum of two hours of their day to help FEMA operate northern Colorado’s largest mass vaccination clinic at The Ranch, Larimer County’s fairgrounds.

 Currently more than 1,600 people per day are being vaccinated at The Ranch.
 However, FEMA plans to increase that number significantly in the days to come.
-Because of that they need volunteers to make the event run each day like a well-oiled machine.READ MORE: Suspect Dead At Scene Of Officer-Involved Shooting At I-25 Happy Canyon Off/Onramp
+Because of that they need volunteers to make the event run each day like a well-oiled machine.READ MORE: Colorado Weather: Passing Clouds With More Record Highs Possible Easter Sunday

 “It has been a big logistical task,” said Abby Eichorn, Incident Commander for FEMA.
 “We hope to have it (running) for as long as there is a need here in Colorado.”